apple/ccs-caldavtester/README.txt

 			2) ACCESS-DISABLE - removes the access-disabled xattr on the file specified by the <ruri> element.
 			3) ACCESS-ENABLE - adds the access-disabled xattr on the file specified by the <ruri> element.
 			4) DELAY - pause for the number of seconds specified by the <ruri> element.
-			5) LISTNEW - find the newest resource in the collection specified by the <ruri> element and put its URI into the $ variable for later use in an <ruri> element.
-			6) GETNEW - get the data from the newest resource in the collection specified by the <ruri> element and put its URI into the $ variable for later use in an <ruri> element.
+			5) GETNEW - get the data from the newest resource in the collection specified by the <ruri> element and put its URI into the $ variable for later use in an <ruri> element.

 	ELEMENT <header>